Skip to content

-How do I troubleshoot the error "You don't have permissions to edit bucket policy" when I try to modify a bucket policy in Amazon S3?
+How do I troubleshoot the "You don't have permissions to edit bucket policy" error that I receive when I modify a bucket policy in Amazon S3?

 5 minute read